It may take up to

 How long does it take?

-If you read all the modules and take all the quizzes in one sitting, it will likely take a few hours.
-However, you can read the modules and take quizzes separately (i.e., complete module 1 on a Monday and module 2 on a Wednesday, etc.).
+If you read all the modules and take all the quizzes in one sitting, it may take a few hours.
+However, you can read the modules and take quizzes separately (i.e., read module 1 on a Monday, take the quiz on Tuesday, and start module 2 on a Wednesday, etc.).

 What is this and why is it relevant to me?